 The Radtrak² is a long-term test that will monitor between 90 days and 1 full year.
-The guidelines put in place by the EPA are based on a year long exposure to radon.
 This extremely accurate test will take into account all of the daily fluctuations in radon and provide an average concentration.

 If radon is detected it would be necessary to perform a longer term more accurate assessment using Radtrak²® detectors, over a three month period, to confirm the initial findings.

 A: Radonova use the alpha track method, where film elements are put into pods made out of anti-static plastic.
 Radon, combined with normal air, diffuses into the pod where it may decompose releasing high energy alpha particles.
 The energy of the alpha particles makes microscopic tracks on the film which can then be counted.
 The alpha-track detectors are contained in airtight bags until required.
 The measurement begins when the bag is opened and the pod is placed.
 When the measuring period has elapsed the detectors are sealed into the original bags and should then be immediately returned to Property Health Check.
 The analysis made at the Radonova laboratory is performed using a state-of-the-art image scanner.